mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ## Oracle's Device Model

-Oracle's device model serves as a blueprint/template to define new device instances (digital twins).
-[Richard: Our device model is not a template.
-A template is 'A pattern or gauge, such as a thin metal plate with a cut pattern, used as a guide in making something accurately, as in woodworking or the carving of architectural profiles'.
-This implies that a template is used only to create an instance, but thereafter maintains no relationship with it.
+The IoT Device Model is a schema that defines the interface or contract of a device or a group of devices by describing the properties and behavior of a device.
+It serves as a blueprint to programmatically interact with device instances.

-The IoT Device Model is actually an interface definition, and maintains a relationship with the devices that claim to implement it.
-I wouldn't say it is used to define new device instances at all.
-Rather, the device model represents the interface or contract of a device dictating the properties and behavior of a device.
-Digital Twins use this contract for knowing what kind of data will come from the device and what kind of actions can be sent to the device.]
+The IoT Device Model maintains a relationship with the devices that claim to implement it.
+Digital Twins use this contract for knowing what kind of data will come from the device and what kind of actions can be sent to the device.

 Device models are managed by the IoT Cloud Service platform and are used to create and register device instances.
 The IoT Cloud Service platform defines a REST-API to query, export and import device models.

-A device model defines a set of metadata fields, properties, actions, message formats and links.
+A device model defines a set of metadata fields, properties, actions, and message formats.
-[Richard: I'm not sure it is worth calling out links.
-This is just part of the HATEOAS pattern and not intrinsic to what a device model is].

 It is protocol agnostic, however it defines globally unique message formats that define the types and content of messages that a device model emits and receives.
 A device model has a globally unique id (urn) that by convention